Home Fedora How to install GNOME shell extensions in Fedora

 GNOME Shell Integration Browser Extension

 Your Fedora system is now ready to install the extensions.
 Go ahead and install an extension that you like.
 For example, I installed the “Shutdown Timer” extension for illustration.
-Installing an extension is as simple as going turning on the slider to “ON,” followed by “Install.”
+Installing an extension is as simple as turning the slider to “ON,” followed by “Install.”

 Enable Shutdown Timer Extension